-Projects are typically substantial pieces of work that may be done in pairs, small groups, or sometimes individually.
-You will have several opportunities to undertake projects, including a summer project in Term 3 of Year 1 and a BSc project in Term 1 or 2 of Year 3.
-Project supervision involves typically weekly meetings with a supervisor but can be more involved; in situations where students work in the same lab as the supervisor the contact is likely to be much more frequent.
+You will complete a one-term laboratory or essay project in Year 4 in which you work individually or with a project partner to complete some research under the supervision of a member of staff.
+Project supervision involves typically weekly meetings with a supervisor but can be much more involved; in situations where students work in the same lab as the supervisor the contact is likely to be much more frequent.